onerachel/physical_robot_experiments/README.md

 ```

 ## Installation

-Steps to install:
+Step 1

-Step 1 (You can skip this step and directly use the 'brains_pickle' file we have generated.)
+(You can skip this step and directly use the 'brains_pickle' file we have generated.)

 ```
 1. git clone https://github.com/onerachel/Lamarckism_Environments.git